 What are the benefits of beta carotene?

-- Protection against UV radiation: This carotenoid is also known to protect against UV radiations which could give rise to erythema, redness or skin irritations.
+- Protection against UV radiation: This carotenoid is also known to protect against UV radiations, which could give rise to erythema, redness, or skin irritations.

-- Oral Leukoplakia: A study by University of Arizona showed that beta carotene is effective against thick white patches of oral leukoplakia
+- Oral Leukoplakia: A study by the University of Arizona showed that beta carotene is effective against thick white patches of oral leukoplakia

 - Improve respiratory function: Beta carotene is also known to improve respiratory function and reduce phlegm production